access-ci-org/Basic_Cluster/doc/README.md

 headnode ansible_host="{{ headnode_private_ip }}" ansible_connection=ssh ansible_ssh_user=root
 ```

-Make sure that the hostname of your headnode matches the entry on that line!
+Make sure that the hostname of your headnode matches the entry on that second line!
 Either
 edit the inventory file, or change the hostname via:
 ```hostnamectl set-hostname headnode```.